Fast Charger Cables: The Ultimate Guide

 So, when should you be concerned?
 A good rule of thumb is that if the charger or your device feels uncomfortably hot to the touch, you should unplug it immediately.
 Excessive heat can be a sign of a problem, potentially leading to slow charging speeds or even damage to your devices.
 This is often caused by using low-quality, uncertified, or mismatched charging components that can't regulate the power flow correctly.

-Common Fast Charging Myths, Busted
+Common Fast Charging Myths, Debunked

 One of the biggest myths out there is that any old USB cable will work with a powerful fast charger.
 While it might technically connect, using the wrong cable can significantly slow down your charging speed and, in some cases, be unsafe.
 A standard cable isn't built to handle the higher wattage of a fast charger.
 If your phone is charging at a snail's pace, the first thing to check is your cable.
 A low-quality or incompatible cable is often the bottleneck.